The New Conflict Management: Effective Conflict Resolution Strategies to Avoid Litigation

 Throughout the report, you will discover step-by-step techniques for overcoming conflicts, reaching resolutions, and finding new sources of value.

 The approaches outlined in this report highlight the importance of negotiation training, skills, and knowledge.
-Complementing the tips and lessons provided in the Negotiation newsletter is the Program on Negotiation’s flagship program, Negotiation and Leadership.
+Complementing the tips and lessons provided is the Program on Negotiation’s flagship program, Negotiation and Leadership.

 You will learn how to: